Minister responsible for the Civil Service (Manitoba)

 The Minister responsible for the Public Service Commission is the Manitoba cabinet minister responsible for the Public Service.

 The Manitoba Public Service Commission (PSC; Commission de la fonction publique) is the independent and impartial department responsible for leading effective management of human resource and labour relations in the provincial government and for representing the public interest through the administration of Manitoba's Public Service Act and regulations.
 The PSC administers all recruitment policy and employment regulation related to public servants of the Manitoba government, and is the body responsible for the investigation and discipline of government employee misconduct.

 The PSC is headed by the Public Service Commissioner.

-The current Minister responsible for the Public Service Commission is James Teitsma, who is also the Minister of Consumer Protection and Government Services.
+The current Minister responsible for the Public Service Commission is Adrien Sala, who is also the Minister of Finance.
 The Deputy Minister of the Public Service Commission, is also known as the Public Service Commissioner.

 Overview

 The Civil Service Act is the primary legislative framework for human-resource management in Manitoba's government.
 Under the Act, "Conditions of Employment Regulation" sets out the terms and conditions of employment for provincial civil servants outside of a bargaining unit.
 The Manitoba Human Rights Code is the principle legislation prohibiting unreasonable discrimination in Manitoba.

 The Civil Service Board is composed of 6 citizen members appointed by the Lieutenant-Governor-in-Council, as well as the presiding Deputy Minister of the Civil Service Commission, who is also known as the Civil Service Commissioner.
 The Board is responsible for delegating authority to employees of the CSC; for providing advice to the Minister responsible for the Civil Service Commission on issues related to human-resource management, programming, and procedures; for ensuring that all programming and policy stipulated in the Civil Service Act is administered correctly; and for presiding as a quasi-judicial appeals tribunal over cases related to employee selection, reclassification, and conflict of interest.